alexelash/personal-website/_projects/administrate.md

       caption: 'Redesigned Administrate logo.'
   - type: 'default'
     layout: 'text-only'
+    desc: |
+      In addition to building best-in-its-class software, Administrate has strong values and a mission to develop an organization that has people and community at its center.
+Decisions around visual and written expressions of the brand aimed to be faithful to company culture.
+  - type: 'default'
+    layout: 'text-only'
     title: 'Logo'
     desc: |
-      The new logo is a combination trademark, with a mark that is designed to be asymmetrical in order to convey innovation.
-The symbol contained within the full trademark symbolizes our dynamic nature, through a sleek, abstract representation of the letter “A” that emphasizes our commitment to progress.
-This symbol also marks a significant departure from our old emblem which was more static and simply set in the brand typeface, Inter.
-The three stems of the abstracted “A” in the logomark shoot up and to the right, meeting in the center, symbolizing how Administrate unifies disparate systems, functions, and tools in enterprise training.
+      The new logo is a combination trademark with an asymmetrical symbol based on the first letter of our brand name.
+The sleek, abstract representation of the letter “A” emphasizes our commitment to progress and marks a significant departure from our old emblem, which was more static and set in the primary brand typeface, Inter.
   - type: 'default'
     layout: 'visual-only'
     visual: